s00r1/calendrier/README_en.md

 ### Linking rooms

 Use the two fields in the admin section to specify room numbers that should always be assigned together.
 Remove a link with the small cross next to it.
+Linked pairs also appear in the drop-down lists as "a/b" while the returned value remains the first number.

 ### Cleaning the calendar